-The switches are on the driver's side of your instrument panel.
+The switches are on the left side of your instrument panel.
 Press the top switch with the parking lamps symbol on it to turn on:

 - Parking Lamps

 - Sidemarker Lamps

 - Taillamps

 - License Plate Lamps

 - Instrument Panel Lights

-- Transfer Case Indicator Light (if you have one)

-Press the bottom switch with the master lamps symbol on it to turn on all the lamps listed above as well as the headlamps.
+Press the bottom switch with the master lamps symbol on it to turn on all the lamps listed as well as the headlamps.